AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-ewings/README.md

 ### Reference files

 Additionally, a reference TSV will be generated for each library containing a table of cell types from `SingleR` and `CellAssign`.
-This file contains any cell barcodes expected to line up with tumor or normal cell types specified with the `normal_celltypes` and `tumor_celltypes` arguments when running `annotate-tumor-cells-workflow.sh`.
+This file contains any cell barcodes expected to line up with tumor or normal cell types specified with the `normal_celltypes` and `tumor_celltypes` arguments when running `annotate-tumor-cells.sh`.
 This table will be saved in `references/cell_lists/<sample_id>/<library_id>_reference-cells.tsv` and contains the following columns:

 |  |   |